Man's hands close up, handcuffed behind his back

 Wesley is regarded as one of the fiercest defense attorneys in Northeast Ohio.

-Drug Crimes We Handle
+Drug Offenses We Handle in Akron, OH

 Erb Legal accepts many types of drug-related crimes, including: